 After participating the lecture, students will be able to understand the occurrence of resistance and massive emotional reactions in change processes.
 Change processes can be critically analyzed and the use of typical instruments in change processes can be questioned.
 Students are able to identify the typical pitfalls and hurdles in these processes and are able to use their knowledge for own future projects as well as to create their own solutions in change processes.

-${f Courses}$ (type, number of weekly contact hours, language - if other than German)
+Courses (type, number of weekly contact hours, language - if other than German)

-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)